facebook/react/docs/tips/11-dom-event-listeners.md

 ```

 `componentDidMount` is called after the component is mounted and has a DOM representation.
 This is often a place where you would attach generic DOM events.

+Notice that the event callback is bound to the react component and not the original element.
+React automatically binds methods to the current component instance for you through a process of [autobinding](../docs/interactivity-and-dynamic-uis.html#under-the-hood-autobind-and-event-delegation).